-York City District disputes Auditor General's office
+York City District addresses critical audit, disputes Auditor General's Office

 Four months after an audit revealed lax record-keeping, the York City School District says it's taking steps to reform its accounting practices.